 Rechsteiner C, Martin E, LaCrosse AL. (2021).
 The effects of chronic cannabidiol (CBD) use in adolescent female mice on the prevalence of anxiety symptoms.
 Society for Neuroscience Meeting, November 8-11, Chicago, IL

-Undergraduate students Alyssa, Andrew, Molly, Haley, and Caden presenting the CPP project at the Upper Midwest Chapter of the Society for Neuroscience conference - or SfN - in Green Bay, Wisconsin!
+Undergraduate students Alyssa, Andrew, Molly, Haley, and Caden presenting the CPP project at the Upper Midwest Chapter of the Society for Neuroscience conference - or SfN - in Green Bay, Wisconsin in October of 2024.

-Graduate student Rebecca and undergraduate student Jessica presenting Rebecca's thesis project at the SfN conference in Green Bay, Wisconsin!
+Graduate students Heba and Rebecca, and undergraduate student Jessica presenting Rebecca's thesis project at the SfN conference in Green Bay, Wisconsin in October of 2024.

 Congratulations to Nicole Thomas (pictured right) for winning first prize for her research proposal poster at the Department of Psychological Science Biannual Poster Session in December 2021.